 Soybeans planted late need more seeds per acre to maximize profit, compared to full-season soybeans.
 Late-planted soybeans have less time to develop nodes.
 Higher plant densities help achieve canopy closure and help compensate for the shortened growing conditions.
 Seeding rate targets for late planted beans should be between 180,000 to 200,000 seeds per acre.

-Late planting does not alter the need for weed, insect, or disease control but because yields are typically lower, it is important to manage inputs carefully.
+As stated by the experts from rat exterminator baltimore, late planting does not alter the need for weed, insect, or disease control but because yields are typically lower, it is important to manage inputs carefully.
 Since soils are typically drier for June or July planting, fungicide seed treatments are not commonly needed.
 A smaller canopy means less tolerance to defoliating insects so it’s important to scout for these.
 Late-planted beans may also be more prone to damage from corn earworms and stinkbugs as their maturity coincides with the movement of these insects from other crops.
 This year, heavy rainfall in April and May may have created the potential for diseases like frogeye leaf spot to thrive.
 Regular scouting will help determine what pests are present and if levels are at a threshold where treatment is profitable.

 Dunphy, E.J.
 2014.
 “Soybean Plant Decisions”.
 NC Soybean Production Course.
 North Carolina State University, Raleigh, NC.
 Lecture.

 Holshouser, D.L.
 2014.
 Double cropping soybeans in Virginia.
 CSES-102NP.
 Virginia Polytechnic Institute and State University, Blacksburg, Va.